ExcaliburKG/sinara-ext-tools/README.md

 ```
 .\stop.ps1
 ```
-## To continue using the environment, run:
+To continue using the Sinara ML instance, execute:<br>
 Linux and MacOS:<br>
 ```
 bash run.sh